 This course builds upon the journalistic writing skills from Journalistic Writing 1.
 Explore the realms of investigative reporting, review writing, podcasting, and read and analyze the works of award-winning journalists.
 In what area do you want to grow?
 News writing, editorial writing, video reporting?
 You have the chance to select your approach to develop and hone your writing skills during the second half of the course.
 You will submit your writing portfolio at the conclusion of the course.
 Prerequisite: Journalistic Writing 1 or Department Chair approval.
-Eligible: 11, 12
+Eligible: 11, 12 Credit: 1/2

-Writing About Contemporary Culture This course will teach you how to write convincingly about contemporary cultural texts and issues.
-In order to write thoughtfully, one must be able to "read" thoughtfully.
-So this course will also stress the importance of critically evaluating and analyzing cultural messages.
-Students will analyze, critique, and deconstruct a variety of cultural messages from a variety of genres.
-Ultimately, this course will provide you with the writing skills necessary to participate in academic discourse about the issues, trends, and concepts that are currently shaping our culture.
-Eligible: 12 Credit: 1/2 falls under postmodernism.
+Students read and study literature in a variety of forms spanning the time period of 1950 to present day.
+Technically, this falls under postmodernism.
 Students read novels, short stories, newspaper columns, and poems analyzing them through the major themes of postmodernism.
 The class also pulls from movies, TV shows, and YouTube videos to understand how postmodernism is embedded in their lives.
 In addition to reading and discussing, students write reflections and a documented research paper.